HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

 When multiple conditions are being tested and compared for differential binding, then simply add additional `--chip` and `--name` arguments.
 If each condition has a separate reference, then `--control` can be repeated for each as well.
+If there are multiple controls, and some are shared between more than one ChIP but not all, that's ok; list each control for each ChIP and duplicate entries will be smartly handled.

     $ multirep_macs2_pipeline.pl \
     --chip file1.bam,file2.bam,file3.bam \